microsoft/coe-starter-kit/coe-cli/docs/cli-development/readme.md

 ### Documentation

-Documentation is critical for users of the COE understanding the commands.
-The [documentation](./documentation.md) pages describe how to add or modify COE CLI, the generated [E-Book](./e-book.md) and associated help documentation.
+Documentation is critical for users of the CoE understanding the commands.
+The [documentation](./documentation.md) pages describe how to add or modify CoE CLI, the generated [E-Book](./e-book.md) and associated help documentation.

 ### Development Frameworks